Referring to services at UCLH

 Return to a walk-in service for UCLH X-ray GP Direct Access

 As of Tuesday 1 February 2022, the X-ray GP Direct Access service for patients will return to a fully walk-in service.
-Due to the current Covid-19 situation, this will be reviewed every two weeks.

 Request forms should be given to the patient to bring with them when they attend for their X-ray.
 The form must be signed with a wet signature, or state the GPs name and GMC number.
 Request forms continue to have a three month expiration date.